Which Holistic Select Recipes Get

 Each recipe includes its AAFCO nutrient profile when available… Growth (puppy), Maintenance (adult), All Life Stages, Supplemental or Unspecified.

 Recipe and Label Analysis

-Holistic Select Adult Health Chicken Meal and Rice was selected to represent the others in the line for this review.
+Holistic Select Adult Health Anchovy, Sardine and Salmon Meals was selected to represent the other products in the line for detailed recipe and nutrient analysis.

 Dry Dog Food